 Young America Insurance $1.95M Class Action Settlement

-New Mexico residents who purchased uninsured/underinsured motorist (UM/UIM) coverage from Young America Insurance Co. or Loya Insurance Co. between Oct.
+New Mexico residents who purchased uninsured/underinsured motorist coverage from Young America Insurance Co. or Loya Insurance Co. between Oct.
 1, 2010, and Feb.
-28, 2022, or made a claim for underinsured motorist (UIM) benefits during that time, may be eligible to submit a claim for a payment from a class action settlement.
+28, 2022, or made a claim for underinsured motorist benefits during that time may be eligible to submit a claim for a payment from a class action settlement.

-Young America Insurance Co. and Loya Insurance Co. have agreed to pay $1.95 million to settle a class action lawsuit for allegedly failing to disclose the limitations or misrepresenting the value of UIM coverage and for applying improper offsets to claims, in violation of New Mexico law.
+Young America Insurance Co. and Loya Insurance Co. agreed to pay $1.95 million to settle a class action lawsuit alleging they failed to disclose the limitations or misrepresented the value of UIM coverage and applied improper offsets to claims in violation of New Mexico law.

 Who is eligible for a settlement payout?